juntao/arenztopia/content/people/Ellidy J.md

 title: "Ellidy J."
 date: 2020-09-22T1:57:36+8:00
 draft: false
-jobtitle: "Student of Theater"
+jobtitle: "Mayor"
 weight: 9
 ---

 Ellidy is a student currently studying theater at the University of Arenztopia.
 She is a distinguished Arenztopian for her contributions to the archives of the Department of Theater at Arenztopia University.
-And in the December 2020 Election she won the election for Mayor.
+She is currently serving her first term as Mayor.